-The scheme will not provide any legal advices, regulatory or GMC representation, criminal defences or employment assistances to GP’s.
+The scheme will not provide any legal advice, regulatory or GMC representation, criminal defences or employment assistance to GP’s.

 It is therefore vital that GP’s do not see the scheme as an easy way to save on costs.
 Appropriate representation is still required for the aforementioned circumstances which leave GP’s with a massive exposure to claims.